bloombloombloom/Bloom/src/TargetController/README.md

 }
 ```

-The master target state object can be accessed freely by any other component within Bloom, just as long as the
+The managed target state object can be accessed freely by any other component within Bloom, just as long as the
 component doesn't outlive the TargetController.

-Many Insight GUI widgets make use of the master target state object, as it allows for immediate access to the target's
+Many Insight GUI widgets make use of the managed target state object, as it allows for immediate access to the target's
 current state, without having to bother the TargetController via an InsightWorker task.

 #### Target state changed events